 This summer has been hard on my garden.
 Many of my herbs have simply withered away, and my tomatoes have been scorched in the harsh sun.
 Between the drought and my absence in travels, I’m surprised (and thankful) I’ve managed to gather a few heirloom tomatoes.

-Over the years, I have shared my favorite recipes for tomato sandwiches, tomato pie, tomato soup, and pico de gallo.
+Over the years, I have shared my favorite recipes for tomato sandwiches, tomato pie and pico de gallo.
 You can even find a piece on tomatoes and fashion on our journal.
 I have a decided passion for the juicy red orbs.

 For lunch, Zach made an heirloom tomato flatbread pizza using yellow and red tomato varieties that we picked out of my yard that morning.